-- An e-mail with your intention to bid should be sent to Doug Guffey, Purchasing Agent at dguffey@hendersoncountync.gov no later than 5:00 PM on Friday March 6, 2020. - A mandatory pre-bid meeting is required.
-The pre-bid meeting will be held on Monday, March 16, 2020 in the King Street Meeting Room located at 100 N. King Street; Hendersonville, N.C. at 10:00 AM.
-Note: Only those vendors that have expressed intent to propose will receive further addendums and or copies of vendor questions and answers. - Direct Questions related to this RFP to Mark Seelenbacher, Information Technology (IT) Director, by e-mail at mseelenbacher@hendersoncountync.gov no later than 5:00 PM on Friday March 13, 2020. - Please submit your proposal by 2:00 PM EST on Monday April 20, 2020 in sealed hard copy format only.
+- A mandatory pre-bid meeting is required.
+The pre-bid meeting will be held on Friday, March 27, 2020 in the King Street Meeting Room located at 100 N. King Street; Hendersonville, N.C. at 10:00 AM.
+Note: Only those vendors that attend the pre-bid meeting will receive further addendums and or copies of vendor questions and answers. - Please submit your proposal by 2:00 PM EST on Monday April 20, 2020 in sealed hard copy format only.
 Any submissions after the deadline will not be accepted.
 Detailed instructions are provided in Section 8. - Complete the E-Verify affidavit and include it with your submittal.
 Electronic version is acceptable. - Complete the Proposal Execution Form and include it with your submittal. - Proposal response instructions are contained in Sections 4, 7, and 8 of the Request for Proposals (RFP) document. - Section 7 of the RFP contains vendor information worksheets.
 Please complete these worksheets using the electronic forms (Excel format) and as directed in the RFP instructions. - Effort has been made to keep the RFP and feature/function specs as brief as possible. - The proposal should include all costs associated with training, implementation, hardware specifications, interface estimates, file conversion assistance, custom modification estimates, annual maintenance, and support. - Please submit your proposal by Monday, April 20, 2020 in hard copy, as follows: